AleksandarKostovic/SystemC-tutorial/README.md

 ## Keywords introduced and some building concepts

+## Ports
+Ports in SystemC are similar to those found in HDL's.
+They are either inputs, outputs or bidirectional ports.
+They are desined as:
+- `sc_in` - Input port
+- `sc_out` - Output port
+- `sc_inout` - Bidirectional port

+There are ports for clocks like `sc_in_clk` but it is reccomend to use regular ports even for clock.
+For example `sc_in<bool> clock` is just an input port with boolean nature.
+Its either high or low(when thinking about clock) - 1 or 0.

 ## sc_main
 `sc_main` is the master function.
 When building a system based on SystemC, `sc_main` is going the whole system's main function.
 You can build multiple functions, but `sc_main` must be present.
 Like in hello world example: